Skip to main content

 Below you can find an overview of the courses (under reservation of changes), with the number of credits per course.
 Credits express how many hours you need on average to process the subject matter (incl. lessons).
 Count about 25 to 30 hours for 1 study credit.

-• We have explained the most important courses in a blue tooltip.
+• We have explained all courses in a blue tooltip.

 • Would you like to know the detailed content of each subject?
 Check the programme guide.